Chinese language

+The Chinese language is transcribed via a writing system consisting of logographic characters, historically in the grammatical form of Literary Chinese.
 The earliest attested written Chinese consists of the oracle bone inscriptions created during the Shang dynasty c.
 1250 BCE.
-The phonetic categories of Old Chinese can be reconstructed from the rhymes of ancient poetry.
-During the Northern and Southern period, Middle Chinese went through several sound changes and split into several varieties following prolonged geographic and political separation.
+The phonetic categories of Old Chinese can be reconstructed from the rhymes of ancient Chinese poetry.
+During the Northern and Southern dynasties, Middle Chinese went through several sound changes and split into several varieties following prolonged geographic and political separation.
 The Qieyun, a rhyme dictionary, recorded a compromise between the pronunciations of different regions.
 The royal courts of the Ming and early Qing dynasties operated using a koiné language known as Guanhua, based on the Nanjing dialect of Mandarin.

-Standard Chinese is an official language of both the People's Republic of China and the Republic of China (Taiwan), one of the four official languages of Singapore, and one of the six official languages of the United Nations.
-Standard Chinese is based on the Beijing dialect of Mandarin and was first officially adopted in the 1930s.
-The language is written primarily using a logography of Chinese characters, largely shared by readers who may otherwise speak mutually unintelligible varieties.
-Since the 1950s, the use of simplified characters has been promoted by the government of the People's Republic of China, with Singapore officially adopting them in 1976.
-Traditional characters are used in Taiwan, Hong Kong, Macau, and among Chinese-speaking communities overseas.
+Standard Chinese, a standard language based on the Beijing dialect and first officially adopted in the 1930s, is the current official language of both the People's Republic of China (Mainland China) and the Republic of China (Taiwan), one of the four official languages of Singapore, and one of the six official languages of the United Nations.
+It is written primarily using modern written vernacular Chinese, the literacy of which is shared by educated readers who may otherwise speak mutually unintelligible varieties.
+Since the 1950s, the use of simplified Chinese characters has been promoted by the government of the People's Republic of China, with the government of Singapore officially adopting them in 1976.
+Traditional Chinese characters are still used in Taiwan, Hong Kong, Macau, areas of Malaysia with significant ethnic Chinese populations (e.g. Penang, Kuala Lumpur, Ipoh, Kuching), eastern Myanmar (e.g. Kokang), and among other overseas Chinese communities.
+Some ethnic minorities in Central Asia (e.g. the Dungan people) and the Russian Far East (e.g. the Taz people) also speak varieties of Chinese but write in cyrillized scripts.